splunk/public-o11y-docs/get-started/o11y-trial.rst

 For an introduction to Splunk Observability Cloud products, see :ref:`welcome`.

-For information about how these products can be used together to address real-life scenarios, see :ref:`get-started-scenario`.
+For information about how to use these products together to address real-life scenarios, see :ref:`get-started-scenario`.

 Sign up for the trial
 ============================